Basil-infused vodka? Heck yes! I'm getting ready for summer drinks!

 The flavors of basil are a little more complex and nuanced than you might think.
 For example, if you have Mexican or Thai basil, the taste is quite different from sweet Italian basil.
 That's because all basil varieties contain a compound called thymol, but levels vary between types.

-Choose fresh leaves with vibrant color.
+Choose fresh leaves with vibrant colors.
 If they look wilted or dry, they've started to lose their flavor and should be thrown out.

-You can choose from fresh or frozen, and you can buy whole basil leaves or just the stems (which are typically used in Thai cooking).
-Don't worry about getting too many basil leaves; you'll end up discarding them before you're done.
+You can choose fresh or frozen, and you can buy whole basil leaves or just the stems (typically used in Thai cooking).
+Don't worry about getting too many basil leaves; you'll discard them before you're done.